 Top Dissertation Award

-The ICA Visual Communication Studies Division is seeking (self-)nominations for its Top Dissertation Award.
-This award recognizes outstanding doctoral research in the field that enhances the understanding of the visual, offers new insights, and is grounded in visual phenomena, theory and methodology.
-Nominations are open to a diversity of theoretical and methodological approaches, topical foci, and forms of visual communication.
+The Visual Communication Studies Division is currently accepting nominations and self-nominations for the divisional Top Dissertation Award.
+This award recognizes exceptional doctoral research in the field that enhances our understanding of visual communication, provides new insights, and is grounded in visual theory and methodology.
+Nominations are open to a wide range of theoretical and methodological approaches, topics, and forms of visual communication.

 Nomination procedure

-The nomination packet should be submitted to the Vice-Chair of the ICA Visual Communication Studies Division, Dr Saumava Mitra, via email (saumava.mitra@dcu.ie) no later than 1 March 2023.
-Please use the subject “VCS Top Dissertation Award”.
+The nomination packet should be submitted via email to Shahira S Fahmy, the Vice-Chair of the ICA Visual Communication Studies Division, at shahira.fahmy@aucegypt.edu no later than March 1, 2024.
+Please use the subject line “VCS Top Dissertation Award”.
 All application materials must be in English.

 Nomination materials:

-• A cover letter with the name, affiliation, and contact information of the nominee, and his or her advisor(s) and date of the dissertation defense.
+• A cover letter with the name, affiliation, and contact information of the nominee, as well as the name(s) of their advisor(s) and the date of the dissertation defense.

-• A manuscript that acts as an integrated summary of the dissertation not exceeding 30 pages of text (double-spaced, one-inch margins on all sides), and 50 pages total (including all references, tables, appendices, etc.).
-The summary paper should describe the study’s rationale, theoretical framework, research questions, relevant literature, methods, key findings and main conclusions, as well as articulate the original contribution to the field of visual communication studies.
-When parts of the doctoral research were designed or carried out within a larger team-based setting, candidates should acknowledge this and take care to specify their individual role(s) in the overall process.
+• A manuscript that serves as an integrated summary of the dissertation, not exceeding 30 pages of text (double-spaced, one-inch margins on all sides), and 50 pages in total (including references, tables, appendix, etc.).
+The summary paper should describe the rationale of the study, the theoretical framework, research questions, relevant literature, methods, key findings, main conclusions, and the original contribution to the field of visual communication studies.
+If the doctoral research was conducted as part of a larger team-based project, the candidate should acknowledge this and specify their individual role(s) in the process.

-• The manuscript may be written especially for the award submission, or it may be a compilation of appropriate sections from the dissertation.
-The summary paper should include a separate title page that contains only the title and a 150-word abstract.
+• The manuscript can be specifically written for the award submission or a compilation of appropriate sections from the dissertation.
+The summary paper should include a separate title page with only the title and a 150-word abstract.

-• Two supporting letters from members of a University faculty.
-One of these letters must be a nomination that includes a statement articulating the contribution of the work to the field and its merit/suitability for the award.
+• Two supporting letters from faculty mentors.
+One of these letters must be a nomination from the dissertation advisor, including a statement that articulates the contribution of the work to the field and its suitability for the award.

 Evaluation procedure

-All nomination materials submitted for the award will be reviewed by the award committee, coordinated by the Vice-Chair of the VCS Division.
-Each submission will be judged on criteria including strength of the argument or evidence it presents, theoretical and methodological rigour, level of innovation, and relevance and overall contribution to the field of visual communication studies.
+The award committee, coordinated by the Vice-Chair of the VCS Division, will review all nomination materials submitted for the award.
+Each submission will be evaluated based on criteria such as the strength of the argument or evidence presented, theoretical and methodological rigor, level of innovation, and relevance and overall contribution to the field of visual communication studies.

-For any questions related to the award, please contact saumava.mitra@dcu.ie
+If you have any questions regarding the award, please contact shahira.fahmy@aucegypt.edu.